richardbiely/gaia-ecs/README.md

 // Checks if rabbit eats anything w.has(rabbit, ecs::Pair(eats, All));
 ```
-A nice side-effect of relationship is they allow for multiple components/entities of the same kind be added to one entity.
+A nice side-effect of relationships is they allow for multiple components/entities of the same kind be added to one entity.

 ```cpp
 // "eats" is added twice to the entity "rabbit"